-The horn is operated by a momentary switch on the dash and is protected by a fuse on the accessory fuse block located behind the access panel in the STBD storage area.
+The horn is operated by a momentary switch on the dash and is protected by a breaker on the forward EIM located behind the access panel at the helm.

 REFER TO OWNER'S MANUAL PACKET FOR INSTRUCTIONS AND WARRANTY INFORMATION.